crypto991/online-banking/README.md

 Getting Started

-* To install this Timesheet application, run the following commands:
+* To install this Online Banking application, run the following commands:
 ```bash
 cd Timesheet-App
 ```